TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-backup.md

 * It is recommended to [compact your disk store](store-compact-disk-store.md) before running the backup.

-* Make sure that those SnappyData members that host persistent data are running in the distributed system.
+* Make sure that those TIBCO ComputeDB members that host persistent data are running in the distributed system.
 Offline members cannot back up their disk stores.
 (A complete backup can still be performed if all table data is available in the running members).

 <a id="backup-directory"></a>
 ## Specifying the Backup Directory